German University Admission Documents Checklist for International Students 2026-27

 2. For a master's program

 For postgraduate admissions, the total educational requirement rises to 15-16 years, which typically means Indian students need a completed three- or four-year bachelor's degree (on top of 12 years of schooling) to qualify.
-For this, Uni-assist recommends that documentation should run continuously: starting with your school leaving certificate and continuing through your degree-level transcripts, so the university can see the complete educational pathway.
-Also, you must always submit your school leaving certificate from after completing class 12th and the certificate proving that you passed your university entrance exam as well.
+For this, Uni-assist recommends that documentation should run continuously: starting with your school leaving certificate and continuing through your degree-level academic transcripts, so the university can see the complete educational pathway.
+Also, you must always submit your school leaving certificate after completing class 12th and the certificate proving that you passed your university entrance exam as well.

 Language Certificates Required for German Universities